How much does a Staff Nurse - RN - Oncology in Huntington,

 reports, job and employee pricing, and other powerful

-This chart describes the expected percentage of people who perform the job of Staff Nurse - RN - Oncology that make less than that salary.
-For example 50% of the people who perform the job of Staff Nurse - RN - Oncology are expected to make less than the median.
+This chart describes the expected percentage of people who perform the job of Staff Nurse - RN - Oncology in Huntington, WV that make less than that salary.
+For example 50% of the people who perform the job of Staff Nurse - RN - Oncology in Huntington are expected to make less than the median.

 Provides professional nursing care to assigned oncology patients.
 Records patient histories, performs various diagnostic tests, administers medications including chemotherapy, and develops patient care plans in conjunction with other medical professionals.
 Assists oncologists during examinations and procedures, operating and monitoring medical equipment as necessary.
 Observes patients' progress and records observations in patient medical records.
 Teaches patients and families about conditions and treatment options.
-Requires an associate's degree .
+Requires graduation from an approved nursing program.
 Typically reports to a manager or head of a unit/department.
 May require ONS/ONCC certification to deliver chemotherapy.
 Requires a state license to practice.
 Years of experience may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
 View full job description